 This post gives an introduction to the Warrior archetype.
-The Warrior is an aspect of ourselves that we all have inside us.
+The Warrior is an aspect of ourselves that we believe we all have inside us.
 However, as shadows form in our early life, many of us lose touch with the full power and agency of this life affirming side of ourselves.

 Recently I have begun to re-name this archetype the Action Taker.
 It speaks to me in a slightly different way to the word Warrior.
 I like each, but in this article I have chosen to use the term Action Taker.
 You are welcome to replace this with the word Warrior if that works better for you.

 I find that an essential part of working with the archetypes is to start to make them your own and to feel into your own personal version of each of the archetypes.
 With this in mind I always encourage people to come up with their own names if they wish.
-So if, when you read this, you find a word that works better for you as a name for this part of yourself, then please feel free to use it
+So if, when you read this, you find a word that works better for you as a name for this part of yourself, then please feel free to use it.

 The Action Taker